autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Eikonal loss

-Eikonal loss is used in all SDF-based method to regularize the SDF field except unisurf because unisurf use occupancy field.
+Eikonal loss is used in all SDF-based method to regularize the SDF field except UniSurf because UniSurf use occupancy field.
 You could change the weight for eikonal loss as:
 ```
 --pipeline.model.eikonal-loss-mult 0.01
 ```

 ## Smoothness Loss

-The smoothness enforce smoothness surface, it is used in unisurf and can be config as
+The smoothness enforce smoothness surface, it is used in UniSurf and can be config as
 ```
 --pipeline.model.smooth-loss-multi 0.01
 ```